open-metadata/OpenMetadata/openmetadata-docs/content/v1.3.x/connectors/pipeline/airflow/yaml.md

 pip3 install "openmetadata-ingestion[airflow]"
 ```

+{% note %}

 Note that this installs the same Airflow version that we ship in the Ingestion Container.

-The ingestion using Airflow version 2.3.3 as a source package has been tested against Airflow 2.3.3 and Airflow 2.2.5.
+If you are running
+the ingestion from Airflow already, you **DON'T NEED** to install the `airflow` plugin.

+Instead, just run `pip3 install "openmetadata-ingestion"`.

+{% /note %}

 **Note:** we only support officially supported Airflow versions.
 You can check the version list [here](https://airflow.apache.org/docs/apache-airflow/stable/installation/supported-versions.html).